Find Your Perfect School

-While you are a vet assistant, you will receive on the job training that will put on the right path to becoming a veterinarian!
+While you are a vet assistant, you will receive on-the-job training that will put you on the right path to becoming a veterinarian!

 Requirements: As a veterinary assistant, you must be an expert in handling animals.
 You also need to have excellent communication and time management skills.
 Technical know-how in administering medications and diagnostic equipment is also important.

-While most practices prefer to have people with a high school diploma, there is not a educational requirement to become a vet assistant.
+While most practices prefer to have people with a high school diploma, there is no educational requirement to become a vet assistant.

 As a graphic designer, you will be tasked to work with clients to understand their requirements closely.
 Your primary responsibility is to create graphics for print and digital requirements using design software.
 You must keep the images you create aesthetically pleasing and complement their accompanying texts.

 You may be required to collaborate with the creative team to produce excellent output.
 Sometimes, you may even need to create guidelines surrounding logos and branding materials for internal use.
 It is also usual for you to help make design choices, whether the font or color scheme.